NYC Restaurant Week

 Breakfast, Brunch, (Traditional) American

 A new addition to Williamsburg Culinary Scene – Located in The Williamsburg Hotel.
 There is a focus on fresh seasonal options.
-I am yet to visit but it’s on my list for High Tea.
-This new addition does not have a good rep among yelpers which makes it even more intriguing to visit.
+I am yet to visit, but it’s on my list for High Tea.
+This new addition does not have a good rep among yelpers, making it even more intriguing to visit.

 Lunch